texasapo/texasapo-docs/utgsu-guide.md

  * Click **Edit User** at the top.
  * Under **Name** change the **Role** to **-- No role for this site --**.
  * When you're done, click **Update User** at the bottom.

+### How Do I Edit This Guide?
+ * This guide is written using GitHub Flavored Markdown.
+A good guide is [here](https://help.github.com/articles/about-writing-and-formatting-on-github/).

 ## Getting Started